Analy High School: History

 The school was established in 1908 in the town of Sebastopol.

 Despite the town's small population, the school serves an area of 50,000.
 The town it serves has changed from a rural community to a more suburban community.
 Approximately 85% go directly to two or four-year colleges; the school ranks in the 98th percentile on sending students to two or four-year public schools.

 In 2021 El Molino High School merged with Analy High and the school was known as "West County High School" for one year, before returning to its original name in 2022.

 Demographics

 The school served 1,141 students in the 2019–2020 academic year (prior to its consolidation with El Molino High School).

 Athletics

 The school has over 600 athletes on 38 teams in 21 sports each year, including football, volleyball, cross country, soccer, softball, baseball, swimming, tennis, golf, track and field, wrestling, and badminton.

-In 2009, the varsity boys' basketball team won the NCS Division III Final.

 Music

 Band

-There are four band classes and one orchestra class; the total membership exceeds 200 students.
+There are two band classes and one orchestra class; the total membership exceeds 100 students.

 The bands perform in two scheduled concerts per year, as well as perform the national anthem at a San Francisco Giants game, travel to southern California to participate in the Disney Magic Music Days main street parade, and march in the local Apple Blossom Festival Parade.

-In 2010 and 2011 the school orchestra was given a unanimous superior rating at a California Music Educators Association (CMEA) festival at Sonoma State University, the highest rating possible.
+In 2010, 2011, and 2024 the school orchestra was given a unanimous superior rating at a California Music Educators Association (CMEA) festival at Sonoma State University, the highest rating possible.